Salvatore Giuliano (film): Production

-After having been denied a public funding, Salvatore Giuliano was produced by Franco Cristaldi with funding by the Banca Nazionale del Lavoro.
+After having been denied public funding, Salvatore Giuliano was produced by Franco Cristaldi with funding by the Banca Nazionale del Lavoro.
 Filming took place in 1961 at the locations of the actual events in Sicily, using mostly local non-professionals as actors.

 Although the titular character of the film, Giuliano himself is seen only briefly, either as a dead man after his killing, or as an indistinct figure.
 By these means, Rosi (in the words of critic Michel Ciment) stressed his rejection of identification with his subject.

 Reception

-Salvatore Giuliano was received well by Italian critics and audiences (although it was denied the entry to the Venice Film Festival), was awarded numerous national film prizes and reached number ten in the list of the most successful Italian films of 1962.
+Although it was denied the entry to the Venice Film Festival, Salvatore Giuliano was received well by Italian critics and audiences, was awarded numerous national film prizes and reached number ten in the list of the most successful Italian films of 1962.

 While it received a Silver Bear at the 12th Berlin International Film Festival and was titled "a major Italian film" by the critic of weekly German newspaper Die Zeit, the reaction of New York Times critic Howard Thompson upon the film's 1964 New York premiere was reserved, titling it "a curiously disjointed drama with a superbly imaginative camera eye."

-In later years, critics' opinions of the film were unanimously positive, calling it "almost certainly the best film about the social and political forces that have shaped Sicily" (Derek Malcolm, The Guardian), "a landmark in political cinema" (Trevor Johnston, Time Out Film Guide), and an "exciting piece of filmmaking" (Terrence Rafferty, The New York Times) by a "bravura director" and "inspired innovator" (Michael Sragow, The New Yorker).
+In later years, critics' opinions of the film were unanimously positive.
+In 2001 The Guardian/s Derek Malcolm called it "almost certainly the best film about the social and political forces that have shaped Sicily".
+In 2004, Terrence Rafferty of The New York Times acclaimed it an "exciting piece of filmmaking".
+In 2013, Michael Sragow of The New Yorker applauded Francesco Rossi as a "bravura director" and "inspired innovator"..
+Trevor Johnston of Time Out Film Guide lauded it in 2014 as "a landmark in political cinema".

-Film historian Gino Moliterno argued that "Rosi's highly original strategy in this landmark film is to aim at neither an "objective" journalistic documentary nor a fictional recreation but to employ as wide a range of disparate formal and stylistic elements as necessary to conduct a committed search for the truth that becomes, in a sense, its own narrative."
+Film historian Gino Moliterno argued in 2003 that "Rosi's highly original strategy in this landmark film is to aim at neither an "objective" journalistic documentary nor a fictional recreation but to employ as wide a range of disparate formal and stylistic elements as necessary to conduct a committed search for the truth that becomes, in a sense, its own narrative."

-Director Martin Scorsese cited Salvatore Giuliano as one of his twelve favourite films of all time.
+Director Martin Scorsese cited Salvatore Giuliano in 2013 as one of his twelve favorite films of all time.